hmomin/PPO-Winter-Run/README.md

 /src/app/game/scenes/game-scene.ts (from the update() function and below)
 ```

 Both the actor and critic networks are multilayer perceptrons that have two hidden layers with 256 units each.
-The input to each of the networks is a 42-dimensional vector with hand-engineered features extracted from the current game-state.
+The input to each of the networks is an 81-dimensional vector with hand-engineered features extracted from the current game-state.
 The actor network outputs a softmax probability distribution over the 6 possible actions the agent can take.
-Thus, the `shape` of the actor network is `[42, 256, 256, 6]`.
-Of course, since the critic network merely outputs the perceived value of the input state, the `shape` of the critic network is `[42, 256, 256, 1]`.
-This results in 155,399 total trainable parameters.
+Thus, the `shape` of the actor network is `[81, 256, 256, 6]`.
+Of course, since the critic network merely outputs the perceived value of the input state, the `shape` of the critic network is `[81, 256, 256, 1]`.
+This results in 175,367 total trainable parameters.

 In previous instances of deep reinforcement learning applied to gameplay (such as in [the original DQN paper](https://arxiv.org/abs/1312.5602)), it has been common to make use of a "frame-skipping technique."
-Rather than the agent choosing an action on every single frame, the agent instead chooses an action every <b>k</b> frames and applies that same action to the next <b>(k - 1)</b> frames until the next choice must be made.
+Rather than having the agent choose an action on every single frame, the agent instead chooses an action every <b>k</b> frames and applies that same action to the next <b>(k - 1)</b> frames until the next choice must be made.
 This allows training to run more quickly, since feeding input vectors through the actor network often enough (say, 60 times per second) becomes quite a computationally expensive process.
 In the PPO implementation presented here, <b>k = 4</b>.

 After each episode, a check is made to see if the agent has taken at least 8,192 steps (where a step consists of <b>k</b> frames).
 If so, all the data for each of the current {state, action, reward} steps are used to train the actor on the [PPO surrogate objective](https://arxiv.org/abs/1707.06347) with gradient ascent and to train the critic on the mean-squared value error with gradient descent.
 More specifically, a training step consists of 10 epochs, during each of which 32 shuffled mini-batches are formed from the current data.
 A single gradient step with a learning rate of 3E-4 is performed on the actor and critic for each mini-batch.
 The current {state, action, reward} step data are then discarded, now that the policy has changed.